shabbatcon/shabbatcon.github.io/index.md

 [Follow us on twitter](https://twitter.com/shabbatcon)

 # Shabb@con will be back for Defcon 26!
+Join us in suite 7053 of the Flamingo!